-Cooking meals at home is a “switch” that many of you are trying to make.
+Cooking meals at home is a “switch” that many of us are trying to make.
 With the right ingredients, home cooked meals are healthier and they can cost a lot less than supermarket shortcuts.
-You can make a darned good soup with just a pot, a knife, and a cutting board, but having access to some workhorse kitchen gear can mean less time preparing meals.
+You can make a darned good soup with just a pot, a knife, and a cutting board, but having access to some essential kitchen tools can mean less time preparing meals.

 Because as much as you want to cook good food, we’re all busy.

-The kitchen gear or kitchen appliances that I do have are items that I use regularly in cooking for my family.
+The kitchen gear that I do have are items that I use regularly in cooking for my family.
+Could I do without them?
+Absolutely.
+But these kitchen essentials make for a nice shortcut when it comes to cooking at home.

 Wooden spoons are cheap.
 You can find them at the grocery store, and they do a fine job of stirring soups and such.
 But stirring thick stews and chili, or working with dough, is so much easier with a good, substantial wooden spoon.